TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-mongoconnection-rca.md

 <properties
-	pageTitle="Mongo Connection Errors RCA"
+	pageTitle="MongoDB Connection Errors RCA"
-	description="RCA - Mongo Connection Errors"
+	description="RCA - MongoDB Connection Errors"
-	infoBubbleText="Mongo connection closed on server side due to inactivity for account.
-See details on the right" service="microsoft.documentdb"
+	infoBubbleText="MongoDB connections to your account were closed due to timeouts.
+See the details on the right." service="microsoft.documentdb"
 	resource="databaseAccounts"
 	authors="bharathb"